 There are many different kinds of turtles that people keep as pets.
 Some turtles are land dwellers, some are aquatic, and some spend time in both places.
-Whether you have or are considering getting a sulcatta tortoise, box turtle, painted turtle, red eared slider, side-neck turtle, or other kind of turtle you need to make sure you can provide for all of their needs properly.
+Whether you have or are considering getting a sulcatta tortoise, box turtle, painted turtle, red-eared slider, side-neck turtle, or another kind of turtle you need to make sure you can provide for all of their needs properly.
 All turtles require special lighting and heat, food, a place to hide, and an enclosure that keeps them safe.
-Find out how... to take care of your specific kind of pet turtle right here!

 01 of 07

 Turtles are reptiles just like lizards and snakes and all reptiles require supplemental heat to regulate their body temperature.
 They also need invisible UVB rays that the sun emits to help metabolize important things like calcium.
 Special heat lights, under-tank heaters, water heaters, ceramic heat emitters, and UVB emitting bulbs may be needed for your specific kind of turtle to help keep them healthy if they live in an indoor environment.

 Aquatic Turtle Care